New Grant for Fiscal Year 2022:

 Current County awards recycling, waste diversion grants:

-- Managing Marine Debris, Surfriders, $2,000 - The grant will allow recycling of large truck and tractor tires, ship bumpers and other marine debris not accepted at the County Transfer Stations or the Landfill.
+- Managing Marine Debris, Surfriders, $2,000 - The allows recycling of large truck and tractor tires, ship bumpers and other marine debris not accepted at the County Transfer Stations or the Landfill.
 Disposal of large ocean nets that are too bulky to dispose of at the Refuse Transfer Stations after a beach cleanup.

 Previous County awards recycling, waste diversion grants